-Distinguished Service Professorship - faculty who have considerable seniority and knowledge about the campus;
+Distinguished Service Professorship - faculty who have considerable seniority and knowledge about campus, professional and community service;

-Distinguished Teaching Professorship - full-time faculty and student representation; and
+Distinguished Teaching Professorship - faculty and student representation; and

-Distinguished Librarian - faculty who have considerable seniority and knowledge about the library.
+Distinguished Librarian - faculty who have considerable seniority and knowledge of libraries and the role of librarians.

-Committee Role - The local selection committee is empanelled specifically to solicit nominations, to conduct an objective and unbiased evaluation of the merits of proposed candidates, to prepare the final nomination portfolio, and to forward to the campus President or the President's designee only the campus' finest exemplars of the qualities recognized through each Distinguished rank.
-The local selection committee must determine that a candidate meets, and preferably surpasses, the selection criteria for the Distinguished designation for which nominated (e.g., that for the DTP, the candidate meets - and preferably surpasses - the campus's requirements for scholarship).
+Committee Role - The local selection committee is empaneled specifically to solicit nominations, to conduct an objective and unbiased evaluation of the merits of proposed candidates, to prepare the final nomination portfolio, and to forward to the campus President or the President's designee only the campus' finest exemplars of the qualities recognized through each Distinguished program.
+The local selection committee must determine that a candidate meets, and preferably surpasses, the selection criteria for the Distinguished designation for which nominated.

-Other than self-nomination, the committee, working with the campus President or the President's designee may establish whatever procedures are deemed appropriate to elicit nominations for the DSP, DTP and DL (e.g., bulletins, announcements at departmental meetings, campus newspapers, e-mails, listservs, etc.).
+The committee, working with the campus President or the President's designee, may establish whatever procedures are deemed appropriate to elicit nominations (e.g., bulletins, announcements at departmental meetings, campus newspapers, e-mails, listservs, etc.) other than self-nomination.
 It also determines the process the campus will follow in evaluating and selecting candidates to forward to System Administration.